Increasing incidence of paediatric inflammatory bowel disease in Ontario, Canada: evidence from health administrative data

 - Published Online First 2 August 2009

 Objective: Health administrative databases can be used to track chronic diseases.
-We aimed to validate a case ascertainment definition of paediatric-onset IBD using administrative data and describe its epidemiology in Ontario, Canada.
+The aim of this study was to validate a case ascertainment definition of paediatric-onset inflammatory bowel disease (IBD) using administrative data and describe its epidemiology in Ontario, Canada.

-Design: We used a population-based clinical database of IBD patients <15y to define cases and linked patient information to health administrative data to compare the accuracy of various patterns of healthcare use.
-We validated the most accurate algorithm with chart data of children <18y from twelve medical practices.
-We used administrative data from 1991-2008 to describe incidence and prevalence of IBD in Ontario children.
-We tested changes in incidence using Poisson regression.
+Methods: A population-based clinical database of patients with IBD aged <15 years was used to define cases, and patient information was linked to health administrative data to compare the accuracy of various patterns of healthcare use.
+The most accurate algorithm was validated with chart data of children aged <18 years from 12 medical practices.
+Administrative data from the period 1991–2008 were used to describe the incidence and prevalence of IBD in Ontario children.
+Changes in incidence were tested using Poisson regression.

 Conclusion: Ontario has one of the highest rates of childhood-onset IBD in the world, and there is an accelerated increase in incidence in younger children.